odpi/specs/ODPi-Runtime.md

 ### HCFS (Hadoop-compatible filesystem) Compliance

 ODPi Platforms MAY include alternative filesystem implementations compatible with Apache Hadoop (HCFS).
-HCFS implementations MAY be delivered as standalone products by either ODPi Platform vendors or 3d parties.
-These products MAY be open source or they MAY be propriatery.
-Regardless of the delivery mechanism, ODPi Platform vendors have the ultimate responsibility around integrating HCFS implementations with the rest of the ODPi platform by following the guidelines provided below:
+Such HCFS Filesystem Products MAY be delivered as standalone products by either ODPi Platform vendors or 3d parties.
+These products MAY be open source or they MAY be proprietary.
+Regardless of the delivery mechanism, ODPi Platform vendors have the ultimate responsibility around integrating supported HCFS Filesystem Products with the rest of the ODPi platform by following the guidelines provided below:
-- ODPi Platform MUST ship HCFS implementation JAR as part of the ODPi Platform.
-HCFS implementation JAR is a compiled Java JAR that provides the interface, or “glue layer” between the HCFS implementation and the ODPi Platform.
-The requirements for the classes shipped as part of HCFS implementation JAR are laid out in the HCFS implementation guidelines below.
-Placing this JAR in Hadoop’s classpath is a typical mechanism for allowing ODPi Platform to use an HCFS implementation.
+- ODPi Platform MUST ship HCFS Interface JAR as part of the ODPi Platform.
+HCFS Interface JAR is a compiled Java JAR that provides the interface, or “glue layer” between the HCFS Filesystem Product and the ODPi Platform.
+The requirements for the classes shipped as part of HCFS Interface JAR are specified by the Apache Hadoop documentation, and summarized in the guidelines below.
+Placing HCFS Interface JAR in Hadoop’s classpath is a typical mechanism for allowing ODPi Platform to use an HCFS Filesystem Product.
 This MAY be achieved by:
    * either placing the JAR in the default location of `HADOOP_CLASSPATH`, under `$HADOOP_HOME/lib/`
-   * or by extending the `HADOOP_CLASSPATH` environment variable value to include the path to some other location where the HCFS implementation JAR has been deployed.
+   * or by extending the `HADOOP_CLASSPATH` environment variable value to include the path to some other location where the HCFS Interface JAR has been deployed.
 This may be defined in the `hadoop-env.sh` file, or by any other means for managing environment variables.

-- ODPi Platforms MAY ship multiple HCFS implementations, in which case each will have its own separate HCFS implementation JAR.
+- ODPi Platforms MAY ship multiple HCFS Filesystem Products, in which case each will have its own separate HCFS Interface JAR.

-- ODPi Platform MUST define a scheme name for all HCFS implementation that they ship.
+- ODPi Platform MUST define a scheme name for all HCFS Filesystem Products that they support.
 A scheme name is a unique, one-word name for each file system.
 A scheme name is used in the URI “scheme:” prefix, and the related configuration parameter names.
 The following names are already in use and SHOULD be considered reserved:
    * `hdfs` (Apache Hadoop HDFS implementation),
-   * `s3a` (Amazon)
+   * `s3a`, `s3native` (Amazon S3)
-   * `wasb` (Windows Azure)
+   * `wasb`, `adl` (Windows Azure)
    * `swift` (OpenStack)

-- ODPi Platform MAY provide a way to install, configure, monitor, upgrade and decommission HCFS implementation in a manner compatible with ODPi Operations Specification.Operations Specification considers HCFS implementations as 3d-party services that are typically delivered in a standalone stack.
-A stack containing HCFS implementation MAY derive from an HDFS-based stack.
+- ODPi Platform MAY provide a way to install, configure, monitor, upgrade and decommission HCFS Filesystem Products in a manner compatible with ODPi Operations Specification.
+Operations Specification considers HCFS Filesystem Products as 3d-party services that are typically delivered in a standalone stack.
+A stack containing HCFS Filesystem Product MAY derive from an Apache Hadoop HDFS-based stack.
 The configuration code shipped as part of the HCFS specific stack MUST provide an automated way to:
    * add any required repositories containing the HCFS implementation JAR
    * adjust the HADOOP_CLASSPATH definition
    * and change or add configuration parameters as needed for the particular HCFS

-- ODPi Platform vendors MUST NOT make HCFS implementation be the only storage option for an ODPi platform.
+- ODPi Platform vendors MUST NOT make HCFS Filesystem Product be the only storage option for an ODPi platform.
 Apache Hadoop HDFS MUST still be available as a viable choice.

 - ODPi Platforms MAY define optional storage tiers functions that can be implemented by different solutions.

 - ODPi Platforms SHOULD provide error handling for applications invoking HDFS specific APIs that are not included in the AbstractFileSystem or FileSystem classes.

 - ODPi Platforms SHOULD be compatible with POSIX ACL and POSIX permissions.
-It is recommended that HCFS implementations follow HDFS in how they treat group ID for the newly created files: inhereting the group from the parent directory (this means following the "BSD rule" instead of the "System V rule" for group ownership of new files).
+It is recommended that HCFS implementations follow HDFS in how they treat group ID for the newly created files: inheriting the group from the parent directory (this means following the "BSD rule" instead of the "System V rule" for group ownership of new files).

 - ODPi Platforms SHOULD handle user impersonation permissions accordingly.